How Hot Should Coffee Be?

 It is crucial to understand how temperature affects the flavors and aroma of your coffee.

-The next time you prepare yourself a cup of coffee remember to take bitter notes of the flavors and aroma.
+The next time you prepare yourself a cup of coffee remember to take bitter notes of the flavors and aroma also you can use a coffee maker for 5 cups at the same temperature.
 You can detect at different temperature ranges.

 Regardless of how you go about it, you’ll have a newfound appreciation for your favorite best cup of coffee.
 To have a great cup of coffee, you can add milk either extra hot or a little cooler.
 At any temperature!